Developmint/vue-link/README.md

 ### :link::x: Using a CDN

 Sorry!
-No CDN available for VueLink by now.
+No CDN available for VueLink right now.

 ## :hammer_and_wrench: Usage